galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simbank-IVT.md

         .positionCursorToFieldContaining("Password").tab().type("SYS1")
         .enter().waitForKeyboard();
 ```

+These methods are available via the imported `Zos3270Terminal` manager, which was written by a specialist and made available by the Galasa framework to anyone who needs to write a test that uses such an abstraction.
+It supports a fluent style, allowing its methods to be chained in a natural and easily-understandable fashion.

 Two `assertThat()` assertions then confirm that the test has arrived on its intended screen, verified by the presence of a single occurrence of each of the strings SIMBANK MAIN MENU and BANKTEST.
 ```
     	//Assert that the session manager has a bank session available